bosagora/docs-bosagora-io/docs/13-flash-layer.md

 2. The peer either rejects the channel according to its own configuration or accepts it, which triggers a set of additional steps before the channel is actually opened.
 3. Before the funding peer can publish the funding transaction, two off-chain transactions are created and the peers exchange their signatures for them.
 These transactions are called *trigger* and *settlement*.
 They give both parties the means to close the channel at any point.
 The trigger transaction is an off-chain transaction which spends the funds from the funding transaction.
 If published to the blockchain, it begins a *non-collaborative channel close*.
 4. Once the funding peer collects the required signatures for trigger and settlement transactions, it publishes the funding transaction to the Bosagora network.
 5. Both peers continuously monitor the blockchain for externalization of the funding transaction.
-Externalization of the funding transaction marks the opening of the channel on the blockchain and the flash nodes start accepting payments on the newly opened channel after that.
+Externalization of the funding transaction marks the opening of the channel on the blockchain and the Flash nodes start accepting payments on the newly opened channel after that.

 Since the funding transaction is no different than any other transaction, no nodes other than the parties involved are aware of the new channel.
 Similar to layer-1, the Flash Layer utilizes a *gossip protocol* to ensure the optimal operation of the network.
 Nodes gossip the necessary information about the newly opened channel to their known network peers.

 ### Payments

 *Payments* are the exchange of off-chain transactions that happen between the channel peers.
 Payments update the *channel balance*, which is the distribution of funds between parties.
-Each payment creates an *update* and a settlement transaction pair.
+Each payment creates an *update* and a *settlement transaction* pair.

 *Update transactions* attach to the trigger transaction or to a previous update transaction.
 These update transactions are only published to the blockchain in case of an uncollaborative channel close.

 *Settlement transactions* may only attach to exactly the previous trigger or update transaction.
 Settlement transactions contains the current balance distribution between the channel parties.
 Settlement transactions cannot be externalized until their relative time lock expires.
-Once they are externalized, that marks close of the channel.
+Once they are externalized, that marks the close of the channel.
 See the figure below for a visual depiction of a representative transaction.

 ![funding transaction](funding-transaction.png)